 - Washington State Climate Policy Laws and Executive Orders, Policy Framework (2005-2010) - Summary of all legislation and executive orders passed or issued in Washington State through 2010 that serve to reduce greenhouse gas emissions or otherwise address climate change

 - 2013 Legislation - ESSSB 5802, Ch.
 6, Laws of 2013 - Greenhouse Gas Emissions--Targets.
-Regarding the development of recommendations on how to achieve the state's greenhouse gas emissions targets; evaluation report due October 15, 2013
+Regarding the development of recommendations on how to achieve the state's greenhouse gas emissions targets.
+Follow-up Report to the Legislature, 01/30/2014

 - Climate Change, Washington State Department of Ecology (DOE) - The place to start for information on Washington State policy on climate change; also see Climate Change Publications

 - Washington State Integrated Climate Change Response Strategy 04/03/2012 - Outlines state strategies for responding and adapting to changing climate conditions